 Assistant Professor of Sociology

-Press coverage: this was reported in the Wall Street Journal, plugged in the New York Times; the Trenton Times (NJ) and the Trentonian (NJ) ran editorials on the study, there was a front page story in the Star-Ledger (NJ), and also covered in the San Jose Mercury News, the Sacramento Bee, and the Washington Post here and here.
+Press coverage: this was reported in the Wall Street Journal, USA Today, and plugged in the New York Times.
+The Trenton Times (NJ) and the Trentonian (NJ) ran editorials on the study, there was a front page story in the Star-Ledger (NJ), and also covered in the San Jose Mercury News, the Sacramento Bee, and the Washington Post here and here.
 The Philadelphia Inquirer included NJ Governor Chris Christie’s response: “when you’re dealing with professors, certain things that are theoretical are interesting, but guys like me… have to deal with what’s real.”

 This paper was covered in a front page story in the New York Times, and in a NY Times business page story.
 Los Angeles Times ran a business-page column on the study, and the Orange County Register ran a (critical) editorial on it; Rueters, CNBC, the Huffington Post, and the Washington Post wonkblog picked it up in depth, and a story in the Sacramento Bee includes a video of Governor Jerry Brown reading quotes from the paper.
 It was also a lead story in the Stanford Report.

 Empirical results can be very dependent on model specification.
 How can analysts show model robustness in their research?

 Incorporating Model Uncertainty into Social Science Research: A Computational Estimator for Model Robustness.
 Working Paper.
 (With Kathy Kroeger.)

 This paper develops a new approach to model robustness, implemented in Stata.
 This do file installs the program, loads in data sets, and runs all the analyses in the paper.

 Model Uncertainty in Sociological Research: An Application to Religion and Economic Growth.
 American Sociological Review.
 June 2009.